-Moms are always talking about how cute their kids are and correctly expect everyone else to appreciate the adorableness dripping from their babe’s tiny touseled heads.
+Moms are always talking about how cute their kids are, and correctly expect everyone else to appreciate the adorableness dripping from their babe’s tiny tousled heads.

 Well, I’m a mom, and it’s time you heard about my tree hugging, bug loving, granny tugging son.